markjivko/kronup-php/docs/Api/ChannelsApi.md

 ## `create()`

-> Create channel

-Create a new channel for a team
+> Channels Create a new channel for a team

 {: .new-title }
 > #️⃣ Execute example in terminal